ELY3M/Rekado/README.md

 ## Download
 You can get APK (installation file) from [Releases](https://github.com/MenosGrante/Rekado/releases) form in this repository.

+## Known issues
+**Nothing happens after connecting Nintendo Switch**

+In most cases this problems occurs if your device doesn't not support OTG connection or it could be just disabled by default (e.g. OnePlus devices).
+Try to check if your device supports it and check if it is enabled and try again.

+**Sending payload failed at offset**

+This problem is in most cases not related to the used device, but to the cable or adapter.
+It occurs most often due to cables that are not designed to transfer large amounts of data.
+Try to use another cable or adapter.

+**SUBMITURB**

+This problems occurs on device with old USB-controllers installed in their devices (EHCI/USB 2.0).
+This is device-only problem, that can be fixed with installing additional kernel patches, what is not recommended to do yourself.
+Only devices with xHCI (USB 3.0) controllers supported now.

+## Localization
+All localization files moved to OneSky platform (which I am using for my other projects) and if you want to add/update/check any localization follow [this link](https://rekundevelopment.oneskyapp.com/collaboration/project?id=336657) to start.
+I will decline all pull requests with your localizations and will accept only OneSky versions, which I will manually add in new updates.

 ## FAQ
 **Does application require Root?**